warwick-machine-learning-group/wmlg.io/wmlg-reading-group.markdown

 Our reading group usually takes place every Thursday at The Alan Turing Institute.
 The reading group is organized by [Omer Deniz Akyildiz](http://akyildiz.me).

+**As of March 9, 2020, we have suspended our reading group until further notice!**

 ## Forthcoming

 12 March 2020, Thursday, at 3PM, Open.